SolomonAgyire/BrowseCap---Chrome-Extension/README.md

   - Maintain organization

 ## Installation
-1. Install from Chrome Web Store (coming soon)
+1. Install from Chrome Web Store
 2. For development:
    - Clone this repository
    - Open Chrome and go to `chrome://extensions/`